Steps and Benefits of the Navasana Yoga Pose

 November 27, 2019

 Our daily lives revolve around a tight balancing act of life and work, but we sometimes take for granted our own health and well-being.
-As a result, we end up getting stressed, burned out and depressed as all the negativity pile up on us.
+As a result, we end up getting stressed, burned out, and depressed as all the negativity piles up on us.
 With that in mind, we think about ways to de-stress and work out to strengthen our body, mind, and spirit.
 But how?
 Practice the Navasana yoga pose by mastering the steps and learning more about its benefits.

 Doing Navasana Yoga Pose Step-By-Step

 Navasana is the yoga pose where you mimic the shape of the boat.
 Actually, you are forming a triangular shape that balances your body with the weight of your legs and back supported by your tailbone with hands holding your thighs.
 Here’s how you do it:

 - Before you start your yoga practice, find a good area where you can do it without any distractions from all around you.